freerange/pair-programming-presentation/presentation.md

-* Summarise XP Practices supporting PP into single with other material in the notes
 * Summarise Supporting XP practises onto single slide with other material in the notes
 * Combine two Kent Beck quotes about mutually supporting practices
 * Remove Collective Code Ownership diagram